jeffreykegler/hoonlint/misc/whitespace.md

 (The 3rd row is multiline -- it contains the 3rd and 4th lines.)
 There are 3 silos and therefore 3 slots in every row.
+The 2nd silo is mixed --
+it contains a rune (at row 2)
+as well as runechildren (at rows 1 and 3).

 The 3rd slot of the 1st row is empty, so the slotting is "ragged".
-All 3 rows has non-empty 1st and 2nd slots.
+All 3 rows have non-empty 1st and 2nd slots.

 In all 3 rows, the 2nd slot is tightly aligned,
 The 3rd slot in the 2nd row is also tightly aligned.